Ghouls 'n Ghosts: Gameplay

 The gameplay for Ghouls 'n Ghosts is similar to that of Ghosts 'n Goblins.
-The player controls the knight Arthur, who must advance through a series of eerie levels and defeat a number of undead and demonic creatures in his quest to restore all the people killed by Lucifer (Loki in the English-language Sega Genesis and Master System versions), including his beloved Princess Prin-Prin, back to life.
+The player controls the knight Arthur who must advance through a series of eerie levels and defeat a number of undead and demonic creatures in his quest to restore all the people killed by Lucifer (Loki in the English-language Sega Genesis and Master System versions), including his beloved Princess Prin-Prin, back to life.
 Along the way, Arthur can pick up a variety of weapons and armor to help him in his quest.
-While the core gameplay remains the same as its predecessor, the game now allows Arthur to fire directly upward and directly downward while in mid air.
+While the core gameplay remains the same as its predecessor, the game now allows Arthur to fire directly upward and directly downward while in mid-air.

 By jumping in certain spots, players can cause a treasure chest to erupt from the ground.
 By firing his weapon at the chest, players may uncover new weapons, gold armor or an evil magician that changes Arthur into an elderly man or a helpless duck.
 The gold armor allows players to charge up the weapon to release a powerful magical attack.
 Each weapon has its own special attack, with the exception of the special weapon (see below).

 There are six levels.
 To defeat the game, Arthur must complete levels 1 through 5 twice.
-Upon completing them the first time, Arthur is taken back to level 1, but this time a special weapon appears during the game.
-To enter Lucifer's chamber the player must have this special weapon equipped, and must have defeated the final Fly boss from level 5.
+Upon completing them the first time, Arthur is taken back to level 1, but this time, a special weapon appears during the game.
+To enter Lucifer's chamber, the player must have this special weapon equipped, and must have defeated Beelzebub.
 After entering the final large door, the player goes directly to Lucifer's chamber.